-The North Little Rock Electric Department (“NLRED”) requests restructuring of electric rates.
-A proper rate structure should reflect sound departmental objectives:
+North Little Rock Electric Department (“NLRED”) has recently restructured electric rates.
+Our proper rate structure reflects sound departmental objectives:

 • Fairly apportion costs among customers